CodeViolation16/CodeViolation16/README.md

 ## 🎯 Career Aspirations

 ## My goal currently is to work in a team of talented engineers.
-Build a cool internal tooling to enhance developer's experience, or something that help tech easier for non tech people, some type of abstraction.
+Build a cool internal tooling for devoplers, or something that help tech easier for non tech people, some low level system stuff, not the surface full stack react app kitty.

 <div style="text-align: center;">
   <a href="https://www.linkedin.com/in/khanh-nguyen-b66723311/">